TymchenkoOleksandr/progress-circle-gradient/README.md

 ### Properties

 * 'colorEmpty': Color of the empty part of progress-bar.
-String with hex color code.
+String with hex color code or 'transparent'.
 For example - '#37354F',
+* 'colorFill': Color of the progress inner part filling.
+String with hex color code or 'transparent'.
+For example - '#FADB4D',
 * 'colorEnd': Color of the gradient end.
 String with hex color code.
 For example - '#FADB4D',
 * 'colorStart': Color of the gradient start.
 String with hex color code.
 For example - '#E64D59',
 * 'percentage': Percentage of progress-bar filling.
 Float, from 0 to 1.
 For example - 0.3,